 In the brand advertising business, we enjoy a strong competitive position as one of the leading Internet companies in China.
 Through the platforms described above, we have built a strong and sizeable user base through the superior user experiences provided by our product and services.
 This user base is highly appealing to advertisers.
-We provide advertisement placements to advertisers on our different Websites and in different formats, which can include, among other things, banners, links, logos, buttons, full screen, pre-roll, mid-roll, post-roll, or pause advertisements.
-We charge advertisers on a time basis with fixed fees ("Fixed Price Model"), and we also adopted a Cost Per Impression ("CPM") pricing model for certain of our advertisers at their request.
-Our standard advertising charges vary depending on the terms of the contract and the advertisement's location within our Website.
+Through PCs and mobile devices, we provide advertisement placements to advertisers on our different Websites and in different formats, which can include, among other things, banners, links, logos, buttons, full screen, pre-roll, mid-roll, post-roll, or pause advertisements.
+We charge advertisers on a time basis with fixed fees ("Fixed Price model").
+We also use performance-based pricing models, consisting primarily of Cost Per Impression ("CPM"), to charge advertisers.
+Our standard advertising charges vary depending on a number of factors, including the advertisement's location within our Website, the content and the geographical location where the advertisement is displayed or broadcasted, and the devices that users employ.
 Discounts from standard rates are typically provided for higher-volume, longer-term advertising contracts, and may be provided for promotional purposes.
+For our real estate business, we also generate revenues by selling paid memberships through which potential home buyers can purchase properties from our partner developers at discounts.

 We rely on both direct sales by our internal sales force and sales by advertising agents for advertising on our Websites.
-During the year ended December 31, 2012, approximately 5,400 companies advertised on our Websites.
+During the year ended December 31, 2013, approximately 6,480 companies advertised on our Websites.
 Our customers include multinational companies that have significant operations in Chinese markets, many of which are Fortune 500 companies, as well as numerous Chinese domestic companies.
 We continue focusing on multinational and Chinese domestic companies as our key advertisers.
-In 2012, sales to our five largest advertisers accounted for approximately 10% of total brand advertising revenues.
+In 2013, sales to our five largest advertisers accounted for approximately 9% of total brand advertising revenues.
 We have entered into agreements with each of these advertisers.
 Most of these agreements have terms of less than 12 months.

-As of December 31, 2012, we had obligations to provide, and advertisers had obligations to purchase, advertising services under existing contracts in the amount of \$2.6 million, which are required to be provided during the year ending December 31, 2013.
+As of December 31, 2013, we had obligations to provide, and advertisers had obligations to purchase, advertising services under existing contracts in the amount of \$5.3 million, which are required to be provided during the year ending December 31, 2014.

-Products and services for Users
+Products and Services for Users